uakbr/iot/README.md

 **Note**: Ensure you have execution permissions for `deploy.sh` (`chmod +x deploy.sh`).
 The deployment process will:

 - Package and upload Lambda functions to S3.
-- Deploy CloudFormation stack to create AWS resources.
+- Deploy the CloudFormation stack to create AWS resources.
-- Output the API Gateway endpoint URL.
+- Output the API Gateway endpoint URL for use with IoT devices.

+---

 ## Directory Structure